Going twice: More on buying jewelry at auction

 But then there's an acquaintance who wanted a diamond, and at auction was captivated with an antique pink, something she had never considered before.
 She is still paying for it, without regret, but with the weight of that debt.

 On the rare occasion when I bid, I usually don't win, and 90% of the things I've let go, can barely remember.
+But I'm always glad to attend a top-notch auction and encourage you to go too.

 Regardless of our means, we can admire pieces like this Belle Epoque ruby, diamond and pearl pin.

-all on something at a boutique, church sale, or the auction– and you're ready for your good luck.
+One day, your eye will fall on something at a boutique, church sale, or the auction– and you're ready for your good luck.
 It will be a bargain, or at least a price you can live with, and you'll make the choice that's right for you.

 Comments